Permian–Triassic extinction event: Marine ecosystems

 A cosmopolitanism event began immediately after the end-Permian extinction event.
 Marine post-extinction faunas were mostly species-poor and were dominated by few disaster taxa such as the bivalves Claraia, Unionites, Eumorphotis, and Promyalina, the conodonts Clarkina and Hindeodus, the inarticulate brachiopod Lingularia, and the foraminifera Earlandia and Rectocornuspira kalhori, the latter of which is sometimes classified under the genus Ammodiscus.
 Their guild diversity was also low.
 Post-PTME faunas had a flat, insignificant latitudinal diversity gradient.

 The speed of recovery from the extinction is disputed.
-Some scientists estimate that it took 10 million years (until the Middle Triassic) due to the severity of the extinction.
-However, studies in Bear Lake County, near Paris, Idaho, and nearby sites in Idaho and Nevada showed a relatively quick rebound in a localized Early Triassic marine ecosystem (Paris biota), taking around 1.3 million years to recover, while an unusually diverse and complex ichnobiota is known from Italy less than a million years after the end-Permian extinction.
+Some scientists estimate that it took 10-million years (until the Middle Triassic) because of the severity of the extinction.
+However, studies in Bear Lake County, near Paris, Idaho, and nearby sites in Idaho and Nevada showed a relatively quick rebound in a localized Early Triassic marine ecosystem (Paris biota), taking around 1.3-million years to recover, while an unusually diverse and complex ichnobiota is known from Italy less than a million years after the end-Permian extinction.
 Additionally, the complex Guiyang biota found near Guiyang, China also indicates life thrived in some places just a million years after the mass extinction, as does a fossil assemblage known as the Shanggan fauna found in Shanggan, China, the Wangmo biota from the Luolou Formation of Guizhou, and a gastropod fauna from the Al Jil Formation of Oman.
 Regional differences in the pace of biotic recovery existed, which suggests that the impact of the extinction may have been felt less severely in some areas than others, with differential environmental stress and instability being the source of the variance.
+High latitude ecosystems may have recovered faster due to high post-extinction primary productivity.
 In addition, it has been proposed that although overall taxonomic diversity rebounded rapidly, functional ecological diversity took much longer to return to its pre-extinction levels; one study concluded that marine ecological recovery was still ongoing 50 million years after the extinction, during the latest Triassic, even though taxonomic diversity had rebounded in a tenth of that time.

 The pace and timing of recovery also differed based on clade and mode of life.
-Seafloor communities maintained a comparatively low diversity until the end of the Early Triassic, approximately 4 million years after the extinction event.
+Seafloor communities maintained comparatively low diversity until the end of the Early Triassic, approximately 4-million years after the extinction event.
 Epifaunal benthos took longer to recover than infaunal benthos.
 This slow recovery stands in remarkable contrast with the quick recovery seen in nektonic organisms such as ammonoids, which exceeded pre-extinction diversities already two million years after the crisis, and conodonts, which diversified considerably over the first two million years of the Early Triassic.